zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 ### Missing Handler

-When attempting to remove a handler from the TAO, if either the handler is not registered for the taople you specify or the taople you specify doesn't have any handlers then the request is simply ignored.
+When attempting to remove a handler from the TAO, if either the handler is not registered for the trigram you specify or the trigram you specify doesn't have any handlers then the request is simply ignored.

 ## The Decorators Spec